 Toxicity Of Hydrogen Sulfide

 In general, hydrogen sulfide is very toxic to obligate oxygen breathers.
-Its mechanisms of action is similar to that of carbon monoxide.
+Its mechanisms of action are similar to that of carbon monoxide.
 Hydrogen sulfide will bind to important enzymes and cofactors, preventing them from doing their job during cellular respiration.
 Since hydrogen sulfide is naturally produced in the human body, the body does have mechanisms for removing hydrogen sulfide, though these mechanisms can be outpaced by a large enough dose.

 The symptoms of hydrogen sulfide poisoning are similar to those of carbon monoxide poisoning; fatigue, dizziness, inability to concentrate, loss of memory, and irritability.
 Though initially a pungent odor, the body quickly acclimates to the smell, which can make people unaware of its presence.
 It is slightly denser than air, so it has a tendency to accumulate near the bottom of poorly ventilated spaces.
 The human body can tolerate low concentrations of hydrogen sulfide for some time.
 In high concentrations, inhalation of hydrogen sulfide can be immediately fatal or cause serious brain damage.